richterscale/data_project_repo/README.md

-# This repo contains the code and documentation for transforming the Samsung motion sensor data
-# into a tidy data set with the mean and standard deviation features (i.e. variables) row-wise.
+## This repo contains the code and documentation for transforming the Samsung motion sensor data into a tidy data set with the mean and standard deviation features (i.e. variables) row-wise.
-# It further creates a tidy summary data set of the means of these features by subject and activity.
-# and writes this summary data set to the working directory.
+## It further creates a tidy summary data set of the means of these features by subject and activity, and writes this summary data set to the working directory.

 ## Preparation